Fasting For DetoxWhy have people been fasting for thousands of years?

 The early Christians, most of whom observed the Mosaic Law, also fasted on the Day of Atonement.
-But with time, less emphasis was placed on exact adherence to the practices observed by Jesus, and the Lenten fast assumed a largely symbolic role, involving abstention from certain types of food only.
+However, with time, less emphasis was placed on exact adherence to the practices observed by Jesus.
+The Lenten fast assumed a largely symbolic role, involving abstention from certain types of food only.

 Muslims observe an annual fast, during the month of Ramadan.
 Between first light and sundown, adult Muslims in good health abstain from food, drink, cigarettes, and sex.
 The fast lasts for an entire lunar month of between 28 and 30 days.
-It is described in the Quran thus "so that you may attain taqwa or God-consciousness" and is another instrument for bringing believers closer to our natural state and for cleansing this state from the dross of any disobedience and corruption.
+It is described in the Quran thus "so that you may attain taqwa or God-consciousness".
+It is considered another instrument for bringing believers closer to their natural state and cleansing this state from the dross of any disobedience and corruption.

 In the strict dietary sense, fasting is the complete abstinence from all substances except pure water, in an environment of total rest.
 Juice fasting, a popular variation, is abstinence from all food and drink except water and fresh vegetable and fruit juices.
 A modified fast includes small amounts of solid food, usually raw fruits as well as raw and steamed vegetables.

 Other types of fasts sometimes include brown rice fast, whereby only brown rice is eaten for a week, accompanied by water.
 Detoxification is the foremost argument presented by advocates of fasting.

 Detoxification is a normal body process of eliminating or neutralising toxins resulting from biochemical functions through the colon, liver, kidneys, lungs, lymph nodes, and skin.
 Fasting precipitates this process because, when food no longer enters the body, the latter turns to its fat reserves for energy.